Recipient of the 2018 Best of Scottsdale Award

 Why?
 If you are allowing a puppy to climb onto your lap you are indirectly teaching it to jump up on you.

 When playing on the floor with the pup, the pup should never be on you, you should not be petting it except for praise when it does a good behavior.
-Play should always be the pup with a toy that you are using to interact with the puppy such as dragging it along as if it’s a rabbit.
+Play should always be the pup with a toy that you are using to interact with the puppy such as dragging it along as if it’s a rabbit or work on training.

 DO NOT REMOVE THE PUPPY FROM YOUR LAP – DO NOT TOUCH HIM AT ALL.
 INSTEAD, REDIRECT HIS ATTENTION WITH A TOY.
 EVEN TOUCHING HIM TO REMOVE HIM CAN BE MISUNDERSTOOD FOR ATTENTION.

-Do not pet, cuddle, or snuggle a pup that has climbed onto your lab or put his paws on you.
+Do not pet, cuddle, or snuggle a pup that has climbed onto your lap or put his paws on you.

 Why?
 In doing so you are rewarding him for his behavior by giving him attention.
 Instead, playfully place a toy on the floor nearby and redirect his attention.
 You can even use words to get him interested in the toy such as : “look, what’s this?”.